meefik/peerix/README.md

 This driver interface allows you to integrate Peerix with any signaling mechanism you prefer.

-> NATS is a high-performance messaging system that enables efficient signaling between peers from the browser.

-If you do not want to create your own signaling server, you can use the NATS driver with a public NATS server or set up your own NATS server for better performance and reliability.
+If you do not want to create your own signaling server, you may prefer to use one of the built-in drivers.
+For example, you can use the NATS driver.
 Using NATS allows you to use Peerix without any server-side code because all signaling is handled through NATS servers directly from the browser.

+Here's how you can set up the NATS driver:

 ```js
 import { NatsDriver } from 'peerix';